 Writer, independent scholar, educator, speaker and curmudgeon: for over 20 years Susan Baxter (or “Dr B” as her students call her) has focused on deconstructing the complex underpinnings of health, medicine and science.
 Whether it’s translating the language of risk – in which our health is increasingly presented – into normal language or explaining the history, economics, politics, metaphors and other influences that go into our understanding of the medical narrative, her work has consistently demystified the often confusing, sometimes conflicting, and increasingly authoritative advice we are given in health and medicine.
 In the (delightfully flattering) words of a student, she’s like a “quirky encyclopedia” who is “not only interesting but has a way of making one learn and look at things in a broader perspective.”

 Appointed 2014 Scholar-in-Residence by the Canadian Association of Independent Scholars, Susan Baxter has been teaching as sessional faculty at the Faculty of Health Science at Simon Fraser University as well as at the Seniors Program, Liberal Studies, SFU.
 “One person can’t change the world but I’m hopeful that by helping individuals understand just how much our understanding of medical science is affected by other things, like society, culture, economics and politics, that I can help them approach the subject more critically,” she says.

 Curiosity and the desire to better understand how things really work, and how they evolve into what we “know”, has always been the cornerstone of Susan’s work.
 She began her somewhat unorthodox career doing stand-up comedy; later she wrote comedy and did some scriptwriting for CBC-TV – gradually moving to print where she’s more or less stayed.
-Now an independent scholar and author (and blogger), in 2009 Susan invited Vancouver endocrinologist Jerilynn C. Prior, MD, on board for The Estrogen Errors; Why Progesterone is Better for Women’s Health (2009).
+Now an independent scholar and author (and blogger), Susan invited Vancouver endocrinologist Jerilynn C. Prior, MD, on board for The Estrogen Errors; Why Progesterone is Better for Women’s Health (2009).
 The book continues to make a few waves.